SE-PM-Team/Entrance-Counter/README.md

 # Develoment process with git commands
 (only write the contents of the following two)\
-< something > is required (type it without whitespaces)\
+"<something>" is required (type it without whitespaces)\
-[something] is optional
+"[something]" is optional
 ## First steps
 1) Open your prefered terminal
-2) Maneuver to folder where you want to store your github repository
+2) Move to the folder where you want to store your github repository
 3) type "git clone git@github.com:SE-PM-Team/Entrance-Counter.git [your_repository_name]" in your terminal
 4) Now you're done with the setup.

 ## Workflow
+For the following processes you will always need to be in your local repository.
 ### First time working with a ticket
 Step 1:\
 Choose a ticket of the next highest priority from the project tab, move the ticket to "in progress" and imform everyone that you will work on it.\